From Hunger To Hope

 (Re)learn the Basics

 If you are a beginner, start with the basics.
-If you already know how to cook, review them!
+If you already know how to cook, analyze them!
 Chopping, dicing, boiling, sauteing, and other cooking techniques are a good place to start.
 Knowing the foundations and doing them properly gives you a base for more complex recipes.

 Don’t Be Afraid to Experiment